/arc:ideate

 • Walk through one at a time.
 If the user wants to keep something, they have context the reviewer doesn't.

-Writing the Design Doc
+Writing the Feature Spec

-Location: docs/arc/specs/YYYY-MM-DD-<topic>-design.md
+Location: docs/arc/specs/YYYY-MM-DD-<topic>-spec.md

-# [Feature Name] Design
+# [Feature Name] Feature Spec

 ## Reference Materials